 Leaves of Absence in the College

 Students in the College can normally receive permission to take a voluntary leave of absence for up to eight consecutive quarters or eight cumulative quarters if more than one leave is taken.
 Petitions may be granted to extend a leave for up to 12 cumulative quarters for students fulfilling a military service requirement, religious obligations, as a reasonable accommodation for a disability, or otherwise as required by law.

-Additional important details on leave of absence procedures and deadlines are provided on the College website (http://college.uchicago.edu/advising/leave-absence-withdrawal).
+Additional important details on leave of absence procedures and deadlines are provided on the College website.

 The following types of voluntary leave are generally available to graduate students.
-Graduate students should consult their area dean of students for procedures particular to their division or school.
+Graduate students should consult their area dean of students for leaves of absence procedures and impacts of leaves of absence that are particular to their division or school.

 Personal Leave of Absence.
 Students may apply for a personal leave of absence for any reason.
 A student may be approved by their dean of students for a leave of absence of up to four academic quarters.

 Medical Leave of Absence.
 Students may apply for a medical leave of absence if temporarily unable to continue in their program due to illness or injury.
 A student may be approved for a medical leave of absence by their dean of students for up to four academic quarters.

 Parental Relief Leave of Absence.
 A student who becomes a parent during their program may request a one-quarter Parental Relief Leave of Absence to care for the new child, and pregnant students for whom it is medically necessary, may request a Parental Relief Leave of Absence during pregnancy.
 Such leaves may be granted by the area Dean of Students of the student's school or division.
 Students are still eligible for University privileges during a Parental Leave of Absence.
 (For more information, refer to the Graduate Student Parent Policy section.)